SQL-Exchange: Transforming SQL Queries Across Domains: Introduction

 There are intriguing questions and challenges in mapping queries across domains.
 First, queries that are relevant in one domain may not be meaningful in another due to differences in the number and semantics of tables and columns, as well as the presence or absence of foreign key relationships and constraints.
 Second, as query complexity increases, they may involve multiple joins, nested subqueries, aggregations, and filtering conditions, all of which introduce dependencies that must be correctly adapted to the target schema, making it more difficult to transfer the query logic to a different domain.
 Furthermore, the relationships between tables and columns in different schemas may be structurally different, requiring transformations that go beyond simple column substitutions.
 The impact of these factors on query portability is neither well-studied nor well-understood.

-In this paper, we introduce a novel approach for mapping SQL queries across different domains, while preserving their logical structure.
+In this paper, we (1) introduce a novel approach for mapping SQL queries across different domains, while preserving their logical structure, and (2) conduct a comprehensive empirical investigation into its behavior and limitations.
 This work aims to address three key questions: \textbf{(1)} Can SQL queries be accurately mapped across different database schemas while preserving their structural form and logic? \textbf{(2)} Can LLMs serve as reliable tools for performing such mappings? and \textbf{(3)} Do mapped queries effectively improve the performance in downstream tasks such as text-to-SQL generation?

-To answer these questions, we evaluate our approach across multiple dimensions, including the structural alignment and execution validity of the mapped queries with respect to the target databases, as well as the meaningfulness of the natural language (NL) questions.
-Our extensive evaluation demonstrates that the proposed method is highly effective: in particular, the alignment of generated SQL-natural language (SQL-NL) pairs using Gemini-1.5-flash exceeds 82\%, and the meaningfulness of the natural language questions surpasses 95\% on both the BIRD and SPIDER datasets.
-GPT-4o-mini achieves slightly lower score, but still demonstrates strong overall performance.
+To answer these questions, we undertake an extensive, multi-dimensional evaluation that characterizes the structural fidelity, execution validity, and natural-language meaningfulness of the mapped queries across BIRD and SPIDER.
+Our analysis reveals that SQL-NL pairs generated through SQL-Exchange exhibit strong structural alignment (over 82\%) and high NL quality (over 95\%) using Gemini-1.5-flash, with GPT-4o-mini showing similarly strong trends.
 These findings are supported by small-scale manual evaluations and larger-scale assessments using LLM-as-a-judge.